DimitrisVlachos/UDP_Partial_Transmission_Test/README.md

 -Allow variable-length block packets by expanding the header to support extra commands.
-Example , on initial connection attempt , let the server decide which is the most optimal block size for the requested file based on the following criteria :
+Example , on initial connection attempt , let the server decide which is the most optimal block size for the requested file.

+-Network usage optimization:

 	a.Limit Total server OUTGOING TRAFFIC load (If traffic load exceeds a certain amount , limit block sizes globally)